edmistond/dedmiston_11ty/post/2024/new-year-new-blog.md

 The actual choice to abuse the heck out of CSS gradients is entirely on me, though...

-At any rate - I have more tweaking to do, but I'm really happy with this start and it lays the groundwork for me to move to a lower-capability hosting solution; Dreamhost has served me well for nearly 20 years, but it provides more capabilities than I need or want.
+At any rate - I have more tweaking to do, but I'm really happy with this start, and it lays the groundwork for me to move to a lower-capability hosting solution; Dreamhost has served me well for nearly 20 years, but it provides more capabilities than I need or want.